Scarlett100/tech257_python/API/api_research.md

 ## 3. What is HTTP? (what does it stand for and what is it used for?
 What is HTTPS?)

+ * HTTP: The Hypertext Transfer Protocol
+ * Essentially request and response
+ * If you enter a request with info (eg. a url) it should respond with the page
+ * Transports! takes info between server and client. eg

 ## 6. What are the 5 HTTP verbs and what do they do?